 The school’s first commencement on May 2, 1895, awarded three nursing diplomas.
-Shortly after, the McKanes left for Monrovia, Liberia, in West Africa.
-The U.S. government appointed Alice a medical examiner for black Civil War veterans who had moved from America to Liberia.
+Shortly after, the McKanes left for Monrovia, Liberia, in west Africa.
+The U.S. government appointed Alice a medical examiner for African American Civil War veterans who had moved from America to Liberia.
 The McKanes opened Monrovia’s first hospital, complete with a drugstore and a nurse training school similar to the one they started in Savannah.
 Another medical first for Alice.

-Their hard work in Monrovia brought them great rewards but unfortunately Alice contracted African fever there and the couple was forced to return to the United States.
+Their hard work in Monrovia brought them great rewards, but unfortunately Alice contracted African fever there and the couple was forced to return to the United States.
 Upon regaining her health, Alice opened a practice on Savannah’s West Broad Street, specializing in gynecology and women’s diseases.
-She petitioned the Chatham County superior court and obtained a charter to operate a hospital for women and children as well as a training school for nurses.
+She petitioned the Chatham County Superior Court and obtained a charter to operate a hospital for women and children as well as a training school for nurses.
 Alice was a determined woman who could get things done and the McKane Hospital opened Nov.
 2, 1896.
-In 1901 the hospital was turned over to a group of local black physicians and became the Charity Hospital.
+In 1901, the hospital was turned over to a group of local African American physicians and became the Charity Hospital.

 The Georgia Historical Society

 “Black Medical Pioneers in Savannah, 1892-1909:

 Cornelius McKane and Alice Woodby McKane” by Elmore, Charles J.

 The Georgia Historical Quarterly, Vol. LxxxV111, No. 2, Summer 2004